paritytech/polkadot/bin/runtime-common/README.md

 This trait represents this chain from bridge point of view.
 Let's review every method of this trait:

-- `ThisChainWithMessages::is_outbound_lane_enabled`: is used to check whether given lane accepts outbound messages.
+- `ThisChainWithMessages::is_message_accepted`: is used to check whether given lane accepts messages.
+The send-message origin is passed to the function, so you may e.g. verify that only given pallet is able to send messages over selected lane. **IMPORTANT**: if you assume that the message must be paid by the sender, you must ensure that the sender origin has linked the account for paying message delivery and dispatch fee.

 - `ThisChainWithMessages::maximal_pending_messages_at_outbound_lane`: you should return maximal
   number of pending (undelivered) messages from this function.
 Returning small values would require